cytan299/tribahtinov/README.md

 ## Results

-My as found diffraction pattern when I point my LX200 at Polaris, magnified 400x and integrated for 0.5 seconds for the Airy disk and 4 seconds for the Tri-Bahtinov are shown below
+My as found diffraction pattern when I point my LX200 at Polaris, magnified 400x and integrated for 0.5 seconds for the diffraction pattern of the defocused star and 4 seconds for the Tri-Bahtinov are shown below
 ![Pattern as found](https://github.com/cytan299/tribahtinov/blob/master/pics/asfound.png)
-It is clear that my LX200 is badly mis-collimated from the Airy diffraction pattern.
+It is clear that my LX200 is badly mis-collimated from the diffraction pattern.
 For the Tri-Bahtinov diffraction pattern, I can get two directions that are close to focus but in one Bahtinov spike orientation, indicated in the picture, is clearly not in focus.
 In fact, this orientation is in the same direction that the donut shadow that is also off-centered.

-After using the collimation screws to move the Airy disk to the center and using the Tri-Bahtinov mask to fine tune each orientation, I got my LX200 to be very well collimated (might still be a smidgen off from perfection)
+After using the collimation screws to move the diffraction pattern to the center and using the Tri-Bahtinov mask to fine tune each orientation, I got my LX200 to be very well collimated (might still be a smidgen off from perfection)
 ![Pattern as found](https://github.com/cytan299/tribahtinov/blob/master/pics/corrected.png)